faisal-fida/voiceflow-ai/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - **OpenAI Whisper** for speech recognition capabilities
 - **Hugging Face Transformers** for BERT-based classification
 - **FastAPI** for the high-performance web framework
 - **Docker** for containerization and deployment

-## 🆘 Support

-For support, email [your-email] or create an issue in the repository.

----

-**VoiceFlow AI** - Transforming voice conversations into actionable insights for the insurance industry.